bastien-pruvost/bastien-pruvost/README.md

 </p>

 <h2>
-  Hello, I'm Bastien </br>
-  A passionate Web Developer from South of France
+  Passionate Web Developer from the South of France
 </h2>

 I'm a **Junior Web Developer**.